 It’s spring.
 It’s a warm breezy day outside.
 People are walking down the streets.
 It’s the kind of day where you hear wind chimes, even when they’re not there.
 The neighbour across the way has her laundry hung on her balcony.
 I see this as we are walking down Drolet from St. Joseph back to my place.

 He is texting someone and following behind me.
 We just got sushi from the place around the corner on St. Denis and we are carrying it in plastic bags.
 Before that, we went to Starbucks and got a coffee and a tea to share.
 I am happy.
 School is almost out and I am excited for the year to end so I don’t have to come back here anymore.
 We are going to fly out after graduation.
-We are flying on the same day – him back home and me to Boston to look for my new apartment.
+We are flying on the same day – but different directions.
 We plan to take a cab to the airport together.

 We walk up the green and red metal outdoor staircase leading to my second floor apartment.
 He holds my sushi while I get out my keys.
 He is wearing his blue leather jacket and his fingerless gloves and his black and red tartan scarf and his yellow toque and his green ripped pants and his brown boots with holes in them and the shirt with the rabbit on it that I have too – we both bought them without knowing it.